For questions, comments, discussion and news updates about HSA, please see the forum thread in AMD General [LINK]

 - How AMD describes HSA: The Heterogeneous System Architecture (HSA) provides a unified view of fundamental computing elements.
 HSA allows a programmer to write applications that seamlessly integrate CPUs (called latency compute units) with GPUs (called throughput compute units), while benefiting from the best attributes of each.

-- HSA is an open standard that can be applied to any hardware designed and enabled for HSA.
+- HSA is an open standard that can be applied to any hardware designed and enabled for it.
 This means that everything from computer servers to desktop or laptop systems to even smartphones and tablets can advantage with HSA.
 ARM processors could possibly be designed for HSA and HSA implemented in ARM coding (i.e. Android apps).

 - HSA is a totally different and new direction because AMD may be the first processor company to have made such significant investment primarily to improve ease of programming.